 Central air conditioning systems can typically be hidden away or kept out of sight — outside, up in the attic, down in the basement.
 With ductless heating and cooling systems, the indoor unit must be installed directly in the home because the system doesn’t rely on ductwork to carry air.
 Some homeowners don’t like the appearance of HVAC units throughout their home and would rather they be tucked away, although it completely depends on personal preference if this is an issue for you.

 Despite the easy installation process, ductless heat pumps can be pricey to install.
-While a ductless mini-split heat pump that requires just one indoor and one outdoor unit won’t be too expensive, as you take on multi-split installation, costs begin to rise.
-Multi-split ductless systems can have up to six individual units involved so the more indoor units you choose to install, the more it will cost in installation fees.
+While a ductless single-zone heat pump that requires just one indoor and one outdoor unit won’t be too expensive, as you take on multi-zone installation, costs begin to rise.
+Multi-zone ductless systems can have up to six individual units involved so the more indoor units you choose to install, the more it will cost in installation fees.
 This means, it might be more expensive to install multiple ductless units than it is to install ductwork into a new home.
 Plus, any amount of ductless units are typically more expensive to install than window units.

 Sizing issues can happen with any HVAC unit but it’s particularly important to mention when it comes to ductless systems.
 If your system is sized incorrectly and you wind up with a ductless system that’s too big or small, you can face short cycling, which means heating and cooling won’t be done quickly or efficiently.
 Short cycling costs you time and money in getting your home to your desired temperature.

 Ductless heat pump installation must be completed by a licensed HVAC technician, but when a technician does come to your home it’s always good to know what to expect.
 Ductless heat pump installation takes on average about five hours, but varies depending on how many units the technician needs to install.
 One of the best parts about ductless heat pumps is that they’re installed directly into the rooms where you want them, so you won’t need to make major alterations before installation.